Declaration Statement In Resume With Examples

 - Examples of Declaration Statement In Resume

-In a resume, a declaration statement is a statement at the end of the document that declares the truth and facts of the information provided you.
+Declaration statement in a resume is a statement at the end of the document that declares the truth and facts of the information provided you.

 Usually consists of one or two sentences that summarize the applicant's career goals and the type of position they are seeking.